tungstenfabric/tungsten-test-runner/docs/tungsten-test-runner.md

 ### User Interface

-`octestr` script is the main entry point of the test runner.
+`tntestr` script is the main entry point of the test runner.
 It can be used to run both the entire test collection, as well as test suites for specific modules, and even single test cases.